SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 26. January 2024
+- Added Linux version for Ubuntu 20.04 and ArchLinux

 ## 16. January 2024
 - Display votes with results in the notifications
 - Improve single choice voting dialog